lugogabriela/BTC_ATM_Prediction_Model/README.md

 ### Spatial Prediction Model
-#### A fun project I have been working on for a few months now and will be uploading within the next month.
+Here is a project I have been working on for the past few months and soon will be uploading.